Skin wrinkles and blemishes

 - Ablative lasers treat the skin by damaging and removing the skin layers so that new skin can grow.
 The two types of lasers are: The CO2 laser delivers short pulsed energy or continuous energy into the skin.
 CO2 laser works well for more severe wrinkles, age spots, scars, and other skin problems.
 The Erbium (Er:YAG) laser delivers high energy beams in pulses.
 This laser is gentler than other alternatives.
 It is effective for mild wrinkles and for providing a smooth skin texture but has less impressive results than the CO2 lasers.
 It is also used to treat skin blemishes that result from blood vessel abnormalities, such as port-wine stains.

-- Fractional ablative lasers are slightly newer and less invasive.
+- Fractional ablative lasers (known as Fraxel) are slightly newer and less invasive.
 With this method, tiny columns of skin are treated, rather than a large part of the skin surface.
 This is an approach in between traditional ablative and non-ablative methods.
 Side effects and recovery time are less compared to traditional ablative resurfacing.

 - Non-ablative lasers treat the skin by stimulating collagen to grow.
 These lasers do not damage and remove the skin.
 Treatment is aimed at a smoother and more even appearance.
 Many types of non-ablative lasers are available.
 Depending on the type of laser your doctor uses, your doctor can tell you how effective it is for your skin problem.
 It is less invasive, but results may not be as strong as ablative methods.
 This technique requires multiple treatments.